antevis/CarND_T2_P4_PID/README.md

 }
 ```

+it computes individual (one of three among `Kp`, `Ki` and `Kd`) parameters' contribution to the total error and
+updates it accordingly.

 The function that updates the steering value is defined as:

 `f(p_err, i_err, d_err) = -Kp * p_err - Ki * i_err - Kd * d_err`

 Since I am tuning `Kp`, `Ki` and `Kd`, to obtain partial derivatives **with respect to** `Kp`, `Ki` and `Kd`,
-that function must be viewed as `f(Kp, Ki, Kd)` with the partial derivatives derivatives equal to
+that function must be viewed as `f(Kp, Ki, Kd)` with the partial derivatives equal to
 `-p_error`, `-i_error` and `-d_error` accordingly.

-The tricky part is with `i_error`.
+**The tricky part** is with `i_error`.
 Since I evaluate cumulative error through some number of iterations (say, `200`),
-and each iteration's CTE might be both positive or negative, their raw summation (which is `i_error`) doesn't repersent
+and each iteration's **CTE** might be both positive or negative, their raw summation (which is `i_error`) doesn't
-the magnitude of that parameter with positives and negatives cancelling each other out.
+represent the magnitude of that parameter with positives and negatives canceling each other out.
 To address the issue,
 I've introduced the new variable (creatively called it `i_e_fabs_`), that accumulates absolute values of CTE throughout
-the epoch, and use it as a measure of partial derivative for `Ki`.
+the epoch, and use it as a measure of the partial derivative for `Ki`.

 [The video](https://youtu.be/PDvEPJj8Nmg) illustrates the training process.

 It can be seen that the **backpropagation**
 updates are mostly concerned about `Ki`, with `Kp` and `Kd` staying pretty much unchanged around `0.2` and `3.0`.
 `Ki` **rapidly drops by one order of magnitude** to some value around `0.0003` or `3e-4`.